 - Strain out the oil and store in small, dark coloured bottles – dark bottles protect the properties within the oil, preventing deterioration.
 Seal with a lid and store in a cool, dry place (do NOT refrigerate) for up to 6 months.

-Even though your essential oil is made with a carrier oil, you will still need to dilute it with more carrier oil if you want to use it topically.
-Never put an essential oil — homemade or not — undiluted on skin, as it can irritate and/or harm the skin.
+Note: Never put an essential oil — homemade or not — undiluted on skin, as it can irritate and/or harm skin.

-Have you made essential oils before?
+Have you made infused oils before?
 What oil did you make?
 Share in the comments below

 Lots of love,